New Mexico health officials today reported 255 new positive test results for COVID-19 and seven more deaths.

 - 2 new cases in San Miguel County

-- A female in her 80s from Bernalillo County who had underlying conditions and was a resident of the Camino Healthcare facility in Albuquerque.
+- A female in her 70s from Bernalillo County who was hospitalized, had underlying conditions and was a resident of The Rio at Las Estancias facility in Albuquerque.

-- A female in her 50s from McKinley County who was hospitalized and had underlying conditions.
+- A female in her 50s from Cibola County who was hospitalized and had underlying conditions.

-- A male in his 80s from McKinley County who was a resident of the Little Sisters of the Poor facility in Gallup.
+- A male in his 50s from McKinley County who was hospitalized.

-- A second male in his 70s from San Juan County who had underlying conditions.
+- A female in her 70s from McKinley County who was hospitalized and had underlying conditions.